citp/privacy-policy-historical/s/so/soc/socialinterview.com.md

-> *The following text is extracted and transformed from the socialinterview.com privacy policy that was archived on 2012-12-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121211042015id_/http%3A//s3.onoko.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the socialinterview.com privacy policy that was archived on 2013-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130620154007id_/http%3A//www.socialinterview.com/privacy.htm) for the most accurate reproduction.*

-# Onoko General Privacy Policy 20110805
+# Social Interview Privacy Policy

 5 August 2011